Continued from Part I:

 When we heard whispers of a convoy, it was exactly like a spark of light at the end of a tunnel.
 However faint, we followed the only real thing we had encountered in months.

 Handfuls of people in the alternative media space began to investigate.
-Heather Heying and Bret Weinstein covered it on their Darkhorse podcast here:
+Heather Heying and Bret Weinstein were two of those people who amplified our plight.
+They covered it on their Darkhorse podcast here:

 And here: